mmeka/JavaScript/README.md

 # Date library

 # Objects
+Pass-in-by reference.
+How to deep copy the objects?
 For loop to loop thru properties in an object. delete object.property if(object.hasOwnProperty(property)){} OR property in object